Download here, or subscribe

 I find my mouth speaking before my brain can turn it off.
 “This is worthless, dude.
 The rig’s still covered!”

 “It’ll stick, yeah.
 Might have to do some touching up, sure.
 No worries.
-All this cloud cover—we’ll probably get rain tonight!
+All this high cloud cover—we might get rain tonight!
 That’ll help!”

 We begin cleaning the rear.
 It hasn’t slopped much here, only the bumper, where I’m wiping, and maybe a foot above it.
 I take a long wipe and strike something solid.